GiuseppeVarriale/udacity-lesson3-learning-frameworks/readme.md

 ## Overview

-This are the exercises to learn delveloping with frameworks on Back-end developer Udacity nanodegree In this exercises, i made a web app to list names of restaurants and the specific menu from each restaurant using a real database and tables
+This was made to start learn delveloping with frameworks on Back-end developer Udacity nanodegree In this exercises, i made a web app to list names of restaurants and the specific menu from each restaurant using a real database and tables